Donald J. Trump

 - He has sought to open nearly all U.S. waters and protected lands to oil and gas drilling, including the Arctic National Wildlife Refuge, though many of his executive orders are still being challenged in federal court.

 - He has pressed for new oil pipelines to “unleash American energy,” reversing President Barack Obama’s decision to deny permits for the Dakota Access Pipeline and the Keystone XL, and using executive orders to streamline the permitting process for new pipelines.
+Legal challenges to pipeline expansion have reached the Supreme Court, which in 2020 ruled against expedited development of Keystone but allowed various other projects to go forward.

 - He has signed several major pieces of coronavirus legislation.
 One provides for free testing, paid sick leave, and expanded unemployment insurance.
 A larger, $2 trillion stimulus bill includes direct payments of up to $1,200 for individuals, hundreds of billions of dollars in loans and grants to businesses, increases to unemployment benefits, and support for health-care providers.

 - He has issued a number of restrictions on travel to the United States, beginning with a January 2020 ban on foreign travelers who had recently been in China.
 The administration later extended the restrictions to arrivals from Iran and most European countries.
+By summer, given sharply rising caseloads in the United States, Americans themselves were subject to travel bans from the European Union and elsewhere.

 Trump has called for an approach that combines increased domestic surveillance, expanded use of drone strikes in Africa and the Middle East, and tighter limits on immigration and refugee admissions.